 By MAGGIE M, Editor, the wedge.LIVE

 Tick season is about to begin again, late Spring.
 Why is this story so important?
 The number of people this writer has come across–here in our own backyard–diagnosed with Lyme Disease, in just a few towns, reveals much.
-I have even met the widow of a man who died of Lyme last year–so it can be fatal.
+I have even met the widow of a man who died of Lyme last year–so it can be fatal if your immune compromised or have suffered for some time.
+Quality of life is so important–even if you are young and healthy.

 Among notables who suffer from this tick-borne disease, our own Avril Lavigne.
 Like many, she was dismissed by doctors.
 She shared her experience tearfully on a television broadcast.